 Scidoc processor

-The scidoc processor is an extension of sphinx’s autodoc documenter with some additions tailored to documenting ICON4Py long methods.
+The scidoc processor is an extension of sphinx’s autodoc documenter with some additions tailored for ICON4Py long methods.

 Using the scidoc processor in the sphinx documentation